Promthep Cape

 Who will love it

-It is an essential stop for couples and those touring the southern part of the island who want a high-impact, short visit to experience the dramatic \"edge of the world\" atmosphere.\n\nSkip this location if you are looking for a quiet, secluded getaway or a comprehensive half-day program.
+Prioritize Promthep Cape if you are an independent traveler or photographer seeking Phuket’s most iconic coastal panorama without a strenuous hike.
+It is an essential stop for couples and those touring the southern part of the island who want a high-impact, short visit to experience the dramatic "edge of the world" atmosphere.

 Who should skip it